SATIVUS RESOURCES

 Projects, just like anything in life, don’t always go to plan.
 If, or when, something goes wrong, or something unexpected happens with your project, you are likely going to have to alter your scope, outcome or possibly even resources to still achieve an effective outcome for your project and make the intended impact.

-The first step in risk planning and management is identifying the risks.
+The first step in project risk planning and management is identifying what the potential positive and negative risks are for your project and capturing these in the risk register.

 Sign up for our newsletter which provides heaps of tips, tricks and tools to support your skills development as a scientist.